 As for video, the Z7 and Z6 both record in full-frame 4K UHD at 30p.
 The camera allows for capture in either the FX or DX format, so you have the option to crop your image at will, giving you more flexibility in your field of view.
 Along with 4K, the two cameras also shoot Full HD video at up to 120p.
 Plus, the cameras use the full-pixel readout for sharper 4K.

 While several manufacturers launched new mirrorless systems at around the same time, Nikon’s offerings stand out in part because of the affordability and quality of the initial lens offerings for the cameras’ brand new Z Mount.

 The Z6 and Z7 are also the first cameras to output in Nikon’s N-Log picture profile.
 Pairing the Z6 with an external recorder enables both N-Log and 10-bit video recording.

-Its full-frame sensor, flexible recording options and growing collection of Z Mount lenses work together to help the Nikon Z6 capture video of impressive quality — all for just under $2,000.
+Its full-frame sensor, flexible recording options and growing collection of Z Mount lenses work together to help the Nikon Z6 capture video of impressive quality.

 Budget all around camera